 Delhi water crisis: Atishi begins fast for more water from Haryana

-New Delhi, Delhi Water Minister Atishi began her indefinite hunger strike in south Delhi's Bhogal on Friday to get more water from Haryana, in the presence of Chief Minister Arvind Kejriwal's wife Sunita Kejriwal and other A leaders.
+New Delhi, Delhi Water Minister Atishi on Friday began her indefinite hunger strike in south Delhi's Bhogal to press on her demand for more water from Haryana.

+Chief Minister Arvind Kejriwal's wife Sunita Kejriwal, along with A MP Sanjay Singh and Delhi Minister Saurabh Bharadwaj, were present as Atishi began her fast.

 Sunita Kejriwal read out a message from the chief minister, who is currently lodged in Tihar jail, in which he expressed hope that Atishi's 'tapasya' would be successful.